mxz520mxz/AirGeoNet/README.md

-# AirGeoNet A NetWork for Large-Scale Localization
+# AirGeoNet: A NetWork for Large-Scale Localization

 # Result